Asian stocks advance after Wall St hits new record - KTVZ

 AP Business Writer

-BEIJING (AP) — Asian stock markets have risen after Wall Street hit a new high and China promised aid to shore up economic growth.
+BEIJING (AP) — Asian stock markets have risen after Wall Street hit a new high and China promised support to entrepreneurs to shore up economic growth.
 Shanghai, Tokyo, Hong and Sydney advanced ahead of a Federal Reserve policy meeting this week at which higher U.S. inflation might influence a decision on when to start rolling back stimulus that is boosting stock markets.
 Wall Street’s benchmark S&P 500 index closed up 3.8% for the week in a rally led by tech companies.
-Chinese leaders promised tax cuts and other aid to entrepreneurs at an annual planning meeting to shore up economic growth.
+Chinese leaders at an annual planning meeting promised tax cuts and other support to entrepreneurs to shore up economic growth.